imbricate/imbricate.io/develop/index.md

 The Imbricate Core is the core of the Imbricate framework.
 It is a TypeScript structure that defines the data structure and the operations that can be performed on the data.
 See source code of the [Imbricate Core](https://github.com/imbricate/imbricate).

 The Backend Origin is the data storage and retrieval layer.
 It is responsible for storing and retrieving data from a data store.
 To provide features such as storing, searching, scripting and etc. See example of the [Imbricate File System Origin](https://github.com/imbricate/imbricate-origin-file-system).

+## Stack API

+The Stack API is an API standard interface that can be used to develop a generic server-side management solution for Imbricate, and reuse the infrastructure Stack API Origin.
+See [Imbricate Stack API](https://github.com/imbricate/imbricate-stack-api).

+As a server side is capable of the API schema of the Stack API, any Imbricate interface could point to the server via [Imbricate Stack API Origin](https://github.com/imbricate/imbricate-origin-stack-api).